 Consequently, the target table contains not only the data relevant to it, but also information from other tables.
 Of course, this solution involves the possibility of data redundancy within the tables, which in turn leads to a rapid increase in their size.
 A common symptom is the possibility of data duplications.

 From this point of view, the database denormalization seems to be a kind of compromise.
 While in the case of database normalization, the aim is to simplify it to the maximum form of tables that are independently responsible for each data subject area, the denormalization is assigned to the specificity of browsing these data and this cannot be universally defined for each case.
 Its efficient functioning must be defined based on the business needs.
+If you want to know how to implement it properly visit our Data Engineering Consultancy page

 Database denormalization – advantages and disadvantages.